 Your goal in proving fault after an accident and filing a claim is receiving the most compensation possible, and if you file your claim against the wrong person, this can be very difficult.
 For instance, if you are injured by someone who was on the job, bringing a claim or lawsuit against their employer is the better idea as your settlement may be larger.
 Similarly, in a multi-car accident, you should be sure you’re bringing your claim against a driver with insurance.

 For accidents where multiple people could be at fault, you should probably consult an attorney before moving forward with your claim.

 When you’re attempting to prove fault, you should be certain that you’re not ignoring the fact that you may hold some liability for your accident, as this can reduce the compensation to which you are entitled.

 Damages for accidents in some states are determined using comparative negligence, which means both parties can share fault.
 If the court decides you were half responsible for your accident and monetary damage you suffered totaled $4,000, you would only be able to collect $2,000 based on this rule.
 To receive full damages, you would need to prove the other part was entirely liable for your accident.

 Get Legal Assistance

 Proving fault after an accident on your own can be extremely difficult, which is why you should consider getting assistance from the legal team at Lowry & Associates.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.